 Here is a list of groups currently bidding (seriously) to hold a Worldcon.
 For more information about Worldcon bids and how the process works, see here.

 The Worldcon website does not conduct the elections to choose Worldcon sites.
-The members of the Worldcon vote on where to hold the Worldcon two years in advance.
+There is no Board of Directors or other small group that selects Worldcon sites.
+The members of Worldcon vote on where to hold the Worldcon two years in advance.
 The elections are run by each year’s administering Worldcon.
 Although the Worldcon website team can answer general questions about Worldcon site selection, more specific questions about site selection, eligibility to vote, etc. are the responsibility of the convention that is administering the election to choose that Worldcon.

 When bids we previously listed fold, go on “hiatus”, or otherwise stop bidding, we display them here in strikethrough type.